hilma-tech/ai-workshop/README.md

 npm install
 ```

-Make sure you have MySQL installed and running on your computer, with a database called `testing_todos`.
+Make sure you have MySQL installed and running on your computer, with a database called `ai_workshop`.

 ## Running